wardle/pc4/README.md

 * clear separation of data, logic and user interface; with user facing applications lightweight, ephemeral and focused on workflow and process, providing multiple user centric views of the same data.
+* different semantics for reading data comparing to writing data; we read using a graph API across disparate federated datasets and write using an event model.

 # Components